Pumpsie Green, 1st black player on Boston Red Sox, dies

 "But you can get those at any ballpark at any time," he said.
 "I learned to tune things out."

 Green returned to northern California and worked as a counselor at Berkeley High School before retiring in the 1990s.
-The Red Sox honored him again before a game in 2009, but he was unable to attend the ceremony in 2018 when he was inducted into the Red Sox Hall of Fame.
+The Red Sox honored him again on Jackie Robinson Day in 2009, but he was unable to attend the ceremony in 2018 when he was inducted into the Red Sox Hall of Fame.

-Upon his return to Fenway, he noticed that things had improved, but he still saw work to be done.
+Upon his return to Fenway in '97, he noticed that things had improved but still saw work to be done.

 "Baseball still has its problems, and so does society," Green said.
 "I don't believe things are that much better in baseball or society.
 Hopefully, it will be shortly."